OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 of 'life'.

 ### Separate taxa that have incompatible membership

+[This section needs to be rewritten!
+This heuristic now makes use of aligned tips, rather than names.]

 For each source or union node A, we define its 'membership proxy' as follows.
 Let S be the set of names that are (a) present in both